 - Delete the old administrator link.

-If the new administrator does not have the administrator link, please contact firstname.lastname@example.org with the following information:
+If you cannot access your administrator link, and do not have a user set up with administrator permission, please contact firstname.lastname@example.org with the following information:

 - Any link you may have to this calendar